agsb/milliForth-RiscV/README.md

     Some esoteric bug makes the first word to have hash error.

     All words in lowercase, maybe later could change to uppercase.
+        ** now a uppercase version is done **

-    The memory management is done by extend the dictionary into .bss, no linux calls for memory allocation.
+    The memory management is done by extend the dictionary into .bss, by reserve .skip bytes, defaults to 64k * 4 no linux calls for memory allocation.
 (Anyone ?)

-    The source could be compiled with postpone hack, dismiss hack and more complementary native code word.
+    The source could be compiled with dismiss hack and more complementary native code word.

 ## Compiler Options